KoBeWi/Metroidvania-System/README.md

 #### Main properties

 - Center Texture: The most important texture.
 It draws as a base of your cells, but also defines their size and shape.
-The texture should be grayscale (preferrably white), because it will be modulated.
+The texture should be grayscale (preferably white), because it will be modulated.
 - Empty Space Texture: Optional.
 Texture that draws in empty or undiscovered coordinates when drawing cells.
 Also drawn in Map Editor.
 - Player Location Scene: Optional.
 The scene instantiated when using `add_player_location()` method.
 The root must be Node2D-derived.
 If not provided, drawing player location using MetSys methods is not possible.
 - Show Exact Player Location: If enabled, the player location scene will be drawn at the exact position in the cell (player position is remapped to relative position inside a cell).
 If disabled, the player location is always drawn in the center of the cell.